 E-mails need to come from an utoronto account.
-E-mails regarding class material should be directed to the TA, who may choose to forward more difficult inquiries on to the Instructor.
-Students can expect a response to a legitimate inquiry within 48 hours, not including weekends.
+E-mails regarding class material should be directed to the Instructor.
+Students can expect a response to a legitimate inquiry within 24 hours, not including weekends.
 If you don't receive a reply in this time period, please re-send your message.
 The course code (PSY325) should appear in the subject-heading of all e-mails, to prevent messages from being discarded as spam.